Jackie Moggridge: Awards and legacy

 Her daughter Candy Adkins gives talks in schools and societies on Jackie Moggridge's life during WW2 and beyond to ensure that pioneering women who were airbrushed out of the history books are not forgotten, and to inspire girls into aviation.

 First five women to gain RAF wings in early 1950s

 Jean Bird, Benedetta Willis, Jackie Moggridge, Freydis Leaf and Joan Hughes were the first five women to be awarded their wings.
-The next didn't gain RAF wings until Julie Ann Gibson 1991.
+The next did not gain RAF wings until Julie Ann Gibson 1991.